its2easy/animate-images/readme.md

 ---

 ### preloadImages
-Start preloading specified number of images. Сan be called multiple times.
+Start preload specified number of images, can be called multiple times.
-If all the images are already loaded then nothing will happen
+If all the images are already loaded, then nothing will happen

 `parameters`
 - number {number} - Number of images to load.
 If not specified, all remaining images will be loaded.